alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 stands**, so `Boolean`'s own `negate`, `and`, `or` and `exclusiveOr` sit in group 4 rather than among the transforms.
-And **`reciprocal` is a transform**: it BUILDS a Rational out of the receiver rather than reading a part of one, which is what an accessor does.
+And **`reciprocal` is a transform**: it BUILDS a Rational out of the receiver rather than reading a part of one, which is what an accessor does. `enumerate` is one for the same reason: the Records it answers are built out of the List rather than held by it.
 An Overload counts as a predicate only when every one of its entries answers a `Boolean`.
 The order is visible to a reader of the LANGUAGE too.
 Completion offers a Namespace's members in the order the file declares them, so `packages/language-server/src/tests/completion.spec.ts` spells two of these lists